kene111/FiledTest/README.md

 2) resources folder : This folderr contains the an api.py file, error.py file and routes.py file.
 3) tests folder: This folder contains the python files used in testing the api endpoints.

+### Python files:
+1) db.py : This file contains the database initialization code.
+2) models.py: This file contains models used in creating the database.
+3) api.py: This file contains the classes for each request endpoint.
+4) errors.py: This file contains custom code for error handling.
+5) routes.py: This file contains the route link for eact class.
+6) test_create.py: This file contains the code used in testing the create api.
+7) test_delete.py: This file contains the code used in testing the delete api.
+8) test_update.py: This file contains the code used in testing the update api.
+9) BaseCase.py: This file contains a common code used in all three test files.

+### Tech Stack:
+1) Flask
+2) MongoDB

+### Others technologies used:
+PostMan: for testing the api endpoints.

+### Note:
+1) Comment out the teardown function in BaseCase.py to test the update and delete api.
+2) AudioFileType, AudioFileID, and  payloads parameters must be the same accross all test files to properly test the api endpoints